Revised: October 20, 2023

 • serving a sentence for a criminal offense.

-The major benefit of an expungement, with exceptions, is that a person who receives one can lawfully answer “no” if asked by a potential employee whether he or she has been convicted of a crime.
+The major benefit of an expungement, with exceptions, is that a person can lawfully answer “no” if asked by a potential employer whether he or she has been convicted of a crime.

-A court may reduce a felony offense to a misdemeanor before or after a person has been convicted.
+A court may reduce a felony offense to a misdemeanor before or after a person has been convicted, per California Penal Code section 17(b).

 • The court must have granted probation.